mirage/ocaml-crunch/README.md

+## ocaml-crunch -- convert a filesystem into a static OCaml module

 `ocaml-crunch` takes a directory of files and compiles them into a standalone OCaml module which serves the contents directly from memory.
 This can be convenient for libraries that need a few embedded files (such as a web server)